top of page

 Nobody is perfect; the reader does not expect it; so give the reader what they want - imperfection - which makes characters believable and real and, therefore, how readers connect with characters.

-How readers connect with characters if your writing lacks character
+How can readers connect with characters if your writing lacks character?

 Unless the reader 'accepts' your character as being believable, they are unlikely to 'care' about them.
 How do we enable readers to identify with characters?